-- Inclusion of an additional speed measure on Word Reading and Pseudoword Decoding (although no SS available for this; only cumulative percentages)) - Fewer prose reading passages on the Reading Comprehension subtest (but with additional questions to assess comprehension) speeds administration - New, revised, and additional literal and inferential questions for Reading Comprehension with a breakdown of question type in the manual for analysis - Changes in start/stop points for several subtests (e.g. reduction in number of consecutive errors to establish ceiling may possibly shorten administration) - Removal of phonological skills at young ages from Word Reading subtest makes it a purer measure of word reading; these skills are now included in separate subtest called Early Reading Skills - Only one Stimulus Easel vs two (and smaller size) - Increased floors and ceilings on several subtests - Listening Comprehension component involving discourse has been added [see Separate Table on Changes from WIAT-II^{UK} to WIAT-III^{UK}] Disadvantages/Notes: Closed test (Open Teacher version due out next year) Lengthy 52-page Record Form Cover Sheet is not laid out by composite groupings, which makes it more difficult to find specific subtests in the Record Form Bulky to transport For each age band, 8 pages of tables to scan through Some materials (easel and word cards) not as robust as previous No Silent Reading Speed measure on the Reading Comprehension subtest; this is an issue for higher/further education as it is the standard mode of reading Oral Reading Speed, Accuracy and Fluency require various calculations using subtypes of errors (e.g. additions, omissions, substitutions) Must remember to look up weighted raw scores first for Reading Comprehension, Oral Reading Fluency, Oral Reading Accuracy and Oral Reading Speed (Appendices A.1-A.4 in Manual) The Reading Comprehension passages are very similar (but not exactly the same) as the previous version; cannot therefore use older stimulus books Removal of graduated start points may make some tests longer to administer Although ceiling is reached after 4 consecutive errors, this test appears to take longer than previous version as ceiling often not reached until later in test Essay Composition (up to 10 minutes of writing on a set topic).
-As with some other tests, the topic appears to be designed more for children and is therefore less appropriate for HE.
-Norms appear to be lower than those on other tests (e.g. DASH Free Writing); therefore, fewer individuals are likely to obtain scores below 85, which is an issue when using this test for exam arrangements No Standardised Scores are available for Word Reading Speed and Pseudoword Decoding Speed; Cumulative Percentages (up to 50) are provided instead (Table B5); If raw score is higher than the score representing 50%, record as >50%; communication with publisher querying why limit is 50% and why SS not used indicated that the distribution fits a rank order model not a normal distribution from which SS could be derived Calculating Predicted Scores from the WISC- V^{UK} , WPPSI-IV and WAIS-IV is a multi-step process (see notes above) Word Count on Essay Composition may be calculated differently than on other tests (e.g. crossed-out words not counted) Written Expression measures (e.g. Essay Composition, Sentence Composition) on the WIAT-III^{UK} not highly correlated with the measures on the WIAT-II^{UK} More items on the Spelling subtest, which is likely to increase administration time Although not applicable to higher education, it is notable that the Early Reading Skills begins with naming of letters rather than sounds which may be problematic for young learner; phonological skills not measured beyond age 8 No longer separate Response Forms for literacy and maths; rather one larger combined form
+- Although it is co-normed/correlated with cognitive ability measures (WISC-V^{UK}, WPPSI-IV, WAIS-IV), these cognitive ability measures are only open to psychologists.
+Specialist Teacher Assessors using WIAT III UK should use appropriate caution when comparing the results against other batteries of cognitive abilities that have not been co-normed. - No Silent Reading Speed measure on the Reading Comprehension subtest; this is an issue for higher/further education as it is the standard mode of reading - Oral Reading Speed, Accuracy and Fluency require various calculations using subtypes of errors (e.g. additions, omissions, substitutions) - Must remember to look up weighted raw scores first for Reading Comprehension, Oral Reading Fluency, Oral Reading Accuracy and Oral Reading Speed (Appendices A.1-A.4 in Manual) - The Reading Comprehension passages are very similar (but not exactly the same) as the previous version; cannot therefore use older stimulus books - Removal of graduated start points may make some tests longer to administer - Although ceiling is reached after 4 consecutive errors, this test appears to take longer than previous version as ceiling often not reached until later in test - Essay Composition (up to 10 minutes writing about a favourite game) as with many other essay writing tests, the topic is designed primarily for children and is not appropriate for HE.
+Norms appear to be lower than those on other tests (e.g. DASH Free Writing); therefore, fewer individuals are likely to obtain scores below 85, which is an issue when using this test for exam arrangements - No Standardised Scores are available for Word Reading Speed and Pseudoword Decoding Speed; Cumulative Percentages (up to 50) are provided in lieu (Table B5); If raw score is higher than the score representing 50%, record as >50%; communication with publisher querying why limit is 50% and/or why SS not used indicated that the distribution fits a rank order model not a normal distribution from which SS could be derived

+- Calculating Predicted Scores from the WISC-V^{UK}, WPPSI-IV and WAIS-IV is a multi-step process (see notes above) - Word Count on Essay Composition may be calculated differently than on other tests (e.g. crossed-out words not counted) - Written Expression measures (e.g. Essay Composition, Sentence Composition) on the WIAT-III^{UK} not highly correlated with the measures on the WIAT-III^{UK} - More items on the Spelling subtest, which is likely to increase administration time - Although not applicable to higher education, it is notable that the Early Reading Skills begins with naming of letters rather than sounds which may be problematic for young learner; phonological skills not measured beyond age 8 - No longer separate Response Forms for literacy and maths; rather one larger combined form - Lengthy 52-page Record Form - Bulky to transport - For each age band, 8 pages of tables to scan through - Some materials (easel and word cards) not as robust as previous edition